 "Behind every beautiful thing, there's been some kind of pain."

 For me, depression is not a stranger.
 It is not a frequent visitor either, but it is recognizable, and I know the sound of its heavy footsteps as it approaches my door.
-When it does come, it does not gently knock, patiently waiting for me to answer; but rather it blows the door off the hinges, instantly enveloping me without warning, as my whole being is filled with overpowering apathy and hopelessness.
 It does not manifest in me in any way that is obvious to the outside world.
-I continue to care for my kids, I continue to engage with others, I continue to eat, to get up every morning, to clean and to feed my family.
-I survive.
+I continue to go through the motions of living my life, I survive.
 I exist.
 And that's it.

 Melancholy is something I battle more often than full-blown depression.
 But it can be the precursor to true depression, and I find the most effective way for me to counteract the misery is to go find beauty, to create beauty; to express myself in writing and in images caught from a moment in my viewfinder and kept forever.
 My own little creations.
 My own form of validation that I'm here and I matter and my pain can be turned into beauty.

 I have found that there are gifts in being a person who, due to trauma and genetics, has known deep despair and hopelessness.
 Simple pleasures and beautiful moments are heightened and made magical.
-You can't fully appreciate hope and joy until they have been absent.
-The desire to create and to express myself in writing and in photography takes on an importance that would be unknown had I been a person of steady contentment, a person who lived an eternal spring in my soul.
+The desire to create and to express myself in writing and in photography take on an importance that would be unknown had I been a person of steady contentment, a person who lived an eternal spring in my soul.
 For when you endure a bitter winter, the spring is all the more magnificent.